 I’ve always been a wanderer; or a Peter Pan if you like.
-Unable to find a place that I could call my own, I stopped by – and never for long enough to become a part.
-Always on the move, recreating the same desk with clutter on the wall above it wherever I went.
-With a backpack full of books and foods that I know I’ll miss, I escaped at first sight of, I thought, routine.
-And so I fled – through countries and cities, shared flats and friends’ houses – driven by the insatiable curiosity and growing feeling of not being able to belong; in search of knowledge that would help understand the world.
+Unable to find a place that I could call my own, I stop by – and never for long enough to become a part.
+Always on the move, recreating the same desk with clutter on the wall above it wherever I go.
+With a backpack full of books and foods that I know I’ll miss, I escape at first sight of routine.
+And so I flee – through countries and cities, shared flats and friends’ houses – driven by the insatiable curiosity, in search of knowledge that would help understand the world.

 This blog is a mirror of the journey: a gathering of recipes, photos and stories about the people I met and places that lent themselves to be my home for a while.
 It’s an attempt to express gratitude for every meal shared, every story told, and the kindness I encountered on many world’s crossroads.